-- A. Submission of Cost Report.
-Within three weeks after the release of the cost report template by the Department of Health Care Services (DHCS), but no sooner than 30 days after the end of the fiscal year, Contractor shall provide County with an accurate and complete Annual Cost Report with a statement of expenses and revenue for the applicable prior fiscal year.
-The Annual Cost Report shall be prepared by Contractor in accordance with all applicable federal, State and County requirements and generally accepted accounting principles.
+A. Submission of Cost Report.
+Within three weeks of the release of the cost report template by the Department of Health Care Services (DHCS) but no sooner than 30 days after the end of the fiscal year, Contractor shall provide County with an accurate and complete Annual Cost Report (original cost report) with a statement of expenses and revenue and other supporting schedules for the applicable prior fiscal year.
+The Annual Cost Report shall be prepared by Contractor in accordance with all applicable Federal, State and County requirements and generally accepted accounting principles.
 Contractor shall allocate direct and indirect costs to and between programs, cost centers, services, and funding sources in accordance with such requirements and consistent with prudent business practice.
 All revenues received by Contractor shall be reported in its annual Cost Report, and shall be used to offset gross cost.
-Contractor shall maintain source documentation to support the claimed costs, revenues and allocations which shall be available at any time to Director or Designee upon reasonable notice.
+Contractor shall maintain source documentation to support the claimed costs, revenues and allocations which shall be available at any time to Behavioral Wellness Director or designee upon reasonable notice.
 A final (reconciled) cost report is also due approximately 1-2 years after submission of the original cost report.
 The specific deadline for the final cost report is determined by the State.
-Contractor shall submit a final (reconciled) cost report within three weeks of the County's formal request. - B. Cost Report to be Used for Initial Settlement.
-The Cost Report shall be the financial and statistical report submitted by Contractor to County, and shall serve as the basis for settlement with Contractor as set forth in Section VIII (Pre-audit Cost Report Settlements) below..
+Contractor shall submit a final (reconciled) cost report within three weeks of the County's formal request.

+- B. Cost Report to be Used for Settlement.
+The Cost Report shall be the financial and statistical report submitted by Contractor to County, and shall serve as the basis for settlement with Contractor as set forth in Section VIII (Pre-audit Cost Report Settlements) below.
 Contractor shall document that costs are reasonable and allowable and directly or indirectly related to the services to be provided hereunder. - C. Penalties.
 Failure of Contractor to submit accurate and complete Annual Cost Report(s) within 45 days after the due date set in Section VII.A above or the expiration or termination date of this Agreement shall result in: - 1.
 A Late Penalty of ONE HUNDRED DOLLARS (\$100) for each day that the accurate and complete Annual Cost Report(s) is (are) not submitted.
 The Late Penalty shall be assessed separately on each outstanding Annual Cost Report.
 The Late Penalty shall commence on the forty-sixth (46th) day after the deadline or the expiration or termination date of this Agreement.
 The late fee will be invoiced separately or deducted from future payments due to Contractor under this Agreement or a subsequent agreement. - 2.
 In the event that Contractor does not submit accurate and complete Annual Cost Report(s) by the one-hundred and fifth (105th) day after the due date set in Section VII.A or the expiration or termination date of this Agreement, then all amounts paid by County to Contractor in the Fiscal Year for which the Annual Cost Report(s) is (are) outstanding shall be repaid by Contractor to County.
-Further, County may terminate any current contracts entered into with Contractor for programs covered by the outstanding Annual Cost Reports.
+Further, County may terminate any current contracts entered into with Contractor for programs covered by the outstanding Annual Cost Reports. - D. Audited Financial Reports: Each year of the Agreement, the Contractor shall submit to County a copy of their audited annual financial statement, including management comments.
+This report shall be submitted within thirty (30) days after the report is received by Contractor. - E. Single Audit Report: If Contractor is required to perform a single audit and/or program specific audit, per the requirements of OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards, Contractor shall submit a copy of such single audit to County within thirty (30) days of receipt.